corda/corda/docs/source/design/data-model-upgrades/migrate-to-signature-constraint.md

 ## Non-Goals

 Migration from the whitelist constraint was already implemented. so will not be addressed.
+(The cordapp develper just needs to sign the jar and whitelist the signed jar.)

 Also versioning is being addressed in different design docs.

 ## Design details

+### Requirements

 To migrate without disruption from the hash constraint, the jar that is attached to a spending transaction needs to satisfy both the hash constraint of the input state, as well as the signature constraint of the output state.